-What’s your answer to the question God asked?
+And what’s your answer to the question God asked Adam and Eve?

-Adam and Eve heard the sound of God walking in the garden at the end of the day.
-They hid from God’s presence between the trees.
+Adam and Eve heard the sound of God walking in the garden at the end of the day but they hid from God’s presence between the trees.

 Why did they hide from God?

 They had sinned for the first time in human history and were ashamed.

 God called out to them with a question: “Where are you?”

 God is almighty and all-knowing; did he not know where they were?